j2store/userguide/seblod.md

 ### Add Custom Field
 1. In the backend, go to Components -> Seblod.

+### Adding J2Store Field
-2.Click on the icon "Forms & Content Type".
+1. Click on the icon "Forms & Content Type".
 Click on the admin menu link "Construction" then "Forms & Content Types".

-3. In the "Form & Content Type Manager", you should click on the item "Article".
+2. In the "Form & Content Type Manager", you should click on the item "Article".

-4. To add custom fields to the "Article" content type, click on button "+" (the button "+" is placed at the right of the "Construction" block).
-A form in window popup appears.
+3. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed

-5.
+4.